-Large organizations needing sophisticated, high scale, high availability configurations can contact the Enterprise team for guidance on configuring and sizing Mattermost Enterprise Edition to support their specific needs.
-Multiple Mattermost servers may be configured with cache and event synchronization to horizontally scale the Mattermost service.
+Large organizations needing sophisticated, large scale, High Availability configurations can set up a highly available, horizontally scalable deployment.
+Contact the Enterprise team for guidance on configuring and sizing Mattermost Enterprise Edition to support your specific needs.

 See Database requirements for full details.

 For enterprise deployments, the Mattermost database can be configured with a master and multiple read replicas.
 The read replicas can be configured as a redundant backup to the active server, so that during hardware failures operation can be diverted to the read replica server without interrupting service.

 The safest configuration is to size the disk space on the read replica used for failover two to three times larger than storage available on master, so that if the master fails because it runs out of disk space it will fail over to a read replica with enough extra space to run smoothly until the master is corrected.

 Search Replicas (Enterprise Edition)¶